DrackXull/Guild/README.md

 …are all configurable in-app by admins.

-💰 Grim Favor (GF) – Working Title Guild Currency

-EPGP-style currency, renamed for Dark and Darker flavor.

-Tracked at the Player level with two distinct tracks:
+💰 Honor Points (HP) – The Honor System

+The guild currency has been renamed to Honor Points (HP) to lean into Dark and Darker flavor.
+Honor is tracked per player with two independent ledgers:

-A. Lifetime Grim Favor (Rank Score)
+A. Lifetime Honor (Rank Score)

-Totals all earned GF across all characters and actions
+- Totals all earned HP across all characters and actions

-Never decreases
+- Never decreases

-Determines:

-Rank tiers

-Long-term reputation
+- Drives rank tiers and long-term reputation

-B. Current Grim Favor (Wallet)
+B. Current Honor (Wallet)

-Goes up when earning GF
+- Goes up when earning HP

-Goes down when spending GF on guildbank rewards
+- Goes down when redeeming guildbank rewards or services

-Does not affect Lifetime total
+- Does not affect Lifetime Honor

-How Players Earn Grim Favor

-Examples (all values configurable in-app):
+How Players Earn Honor (all values editable in-app):

-Verified run participation
+- Verified run participation (auto-awarded when runs hit the reporter threshold)

-Submitting run reports
+- Submitting run reports that meet drastic rules

-Completing Bounty Board quests
+- Completing Bounty Board quests

-Donating gold or items to the guild
+- Donating gold or items to the guild

-Officer bonuses for good/funny/detailed reports
+- Officer bonuses for clutch plays, great comms, or outstanding citizenship

-Every award is recorded in a ledger entry and mirrored in an Admin Log (see below).
+Every award is recorded in the Honor ledger and mirrored in the Admin Log with the reason and any contextual metadata.
+"Honor is earned, trust is built"—so the UI now forces officers to include a narrative when granting HP.

-How Players Spend Grim Favor
+How Players Spend Honor:

-Players can spend GF on:

-Guildbank items
+- Claiming guildbank items

-Services (e.g., carries, crafting, priority loot rights)
+- Paying for carries, crafts, or special services

-Special perks defined by officers
+- Unlocking perks defined by officers

-Spending is:

-Logged as a negative change in the ledger

-Visible to officers in the Admin Log

-Does not reduce Lifetime GF used for Rank
+Spending creates a negative ledger entry, is visible to all officers, and never reduces Lifetime Honor (only the current wallet balance).

 🧾 Immutable Admin Log & Points Ledger